0x9u/blackboxbackend/whats left.md

 - Restructure the token to use sql database instead of ram - done
     - make a monthly checkup to remove expired tokens
     - encrypt the tokens with sha256 no salt no pepper since tokens are random af - Cancelled
+-
 **AFTER FINISHED EVERYTHING**
-- Implement rate limiting
+- Implement rate limiting - implementing it done sorta havent tested
     - store in ram in a map of ips pointing to timers
-    - 500 ms rate limit
+    - 500 ms rate limit - done
 - Implement email checking so theres no duplicate emails